Building a Container

 esac

 This is the last piece, and it involves just a touch of shell programming.
 We're using a case statement, and we're looking for patterns in the arguments given to the container.
-For reference, here's an example of how the runscript would get called:
+Thankfully, our "patterns" are very simplistic:

-1. "": a blank string, i.e. what happens if you simply do apptainer run ~/hyak-container.sif.
+1. "": a blank string, i.e. what happens if you simply do apptainer run hyak-container.sif.
 The default behavior we want is to launch an interactive shell.

 2. *): everything else.
 Any input we receive, we will attempt to run as a command.
 We are emulating the behavior of apptainer exec here, since we're going to try and keep our interactions with apptainer as uniform as possible.